Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS script demonstrates how to append data from multiple datasets into a single dataset in SAS.
 It imports and defines variables for student data in two separate datasets, and then appends them into a unified dataset for further analysis or processing.
 Note that running the code multiple times may result in duplicated appended records.

+## SAS Data Deduplication Example: Removing Duplicate Student Records

+This SAS script processes student records from the "student_records" dataset to remove duplicate entries and create a sorted dataset named "sorted_student_records".

+### Explanation:

+1. **Data Import and Definition (Dataset A):**
+   - The DATA step "student_records" creates a dataset to store student information.
+   - The INPUT statement defines the variables and their types: student_name, student_gender, student_age, and student_weight.
+   - The CARDS statement specifies the data values for each variable.
+   - The RUN statement marks the end of the DATA step.

+2. **Sorting and Deduplicating Data:**
+   - The PROC SORT procedure sorts the "student_records" dataset by student_name.
+   - The OUT option specifies the output dataset as "sorted_student_records".
+   - The NODUPKEY option removes duplicate observations based on the sorted key variable (student_name).
+   - The BY statement in PROC SORT specifies the variable by which the dataset should be sorted.
+   - The RUN statement marks the end of the PROC SORT procedure.

+This SAS script demonstrates how to remove duplicate records from a dataset in SAS using the PROC SORT procedure with the NODUPKEY option.
+It sorts the dataset by student name and removes duplicate entries, resulting in a sorted dataset with unique student records.

 ## Usage

 Clone the repository to your local machine.